 1. Why are You Applying for the HR Generalist Position?

-In any case, the ideal way to answer this question is by talking about your HR career and background.
+The ideal way to answer this question is by talking about your HR career and background.
 Delve into why you chose HR as a career and why you decided to pursue it further.
 It’s crucial to make it sound inspiring, so you can develop a strong base throughout the interview process.

 It will help if you build up your answers according to the company you’ve applied to.
 Moreover, focus on explaining why the human resource generalist role in that company would provide better opportunities.